hobson/hobson.github.io/_posts/2015-10-27-Hacking-Oregon-Hidden-Political-Connections.md

 ---

-# Agenda
+# Intro: 4

-4. TFIDF to detect similarity between records
+TFIDF to detect similarity between records

 - cluster Oregon PACs by their "mission"
 - d3 force-directed graph of PAC similarity